|

 If you'd like to learn more about horse research - including equine thinking,

-perception, and behavior - and would like to learn how to build strong relationships
+perception, and behavior - or would like to learn how to build strong relationships

 with